 Investments in mutual funds are stated at fair value.
-Changes in prices of the mutual fund investments are expected to offset related changes in deferred compensation liabilities such that a 10% increase or decrease in the investments' fair values would not materially affect operating results.
+Changes in prices of the mutual fund investments are expected to offset related changes in certain deferred compensation liabilities.
 Non-marketable equity securities and certain venture capital funds are stated at cost minus impairment, if any, plus or minus changes resulting from qualifying observable price changes.
 Investments in the remaining venture capital funds are stated using the equity method.
 See Note 6 to the financial statements for details of equity and other long-term investments.